saxenaparas/compilerd/README.md

     * Run the NextJS project: ```npm run dev```
     * Once the server is running, you can access the application at: ```http://localhost:3001/```

+  - Here is the deployed frontend only on Vercel, Link : <a href="https://saxenaparas-compilerd-frontend.vercel.app/"><b>saxenaparas-compilerd-frontend</b></a>

 ## Languages supported :
   - C
   - CPP